pieces-app/example-typescript/README.md

 `NOTE: Commands are to be executed on Linux, Mac, and Windows(using Powershell)`

-1. Fork this repository by clicking on the <a href="https://github.com/pieces-app/example-typescript/new/master?readme=1#fork-destination-box"><kbd><b>Fork</b></kbd></a> button.
-2. Clone the repo by running the command
+1. Clone the repo by running the command
 ```sh
 git clone https://github.com/pieces-app/example-typescript.git
 ```
-3. Go inside the folder by command
+2. Go inside the folder by command
 ```sh
 cd example-typescript
 ```
-4. Run the command to install node modules
+3. Run the command to install node modules
 ```sh
 npm install
 ```
-5. Start a web server by running using the following command
+4. Start a web server by running using the following command
 ```sh
 npm start
 ```
-6. Access the url `http://localhost:8000` and start Exploring!
+5. Access the url `http://localhost:8000` and start Exploring!

 ## Additional Resources